Home Unbound Views in OPNsense to Resolve Domains by VLAN/Subnet

 Arguments:

-output_file - Output configuration file (default: ${DEFAULT_OUTPUT})
+output_file - The output configuration file (default: /usr/local/etc/unbound.opnsense.d/vlan-views.conf)

 VLAN_ID,SUBNET,HOSTNAME,IP_ADDRESS